codepath/android_guides/Configuring-a-Parse-Server.md

 ### Enabling Push Notifications

-See [[this guide|Push-Notifications-with-Parse]] for more details about how to setup both the Parse open source version and the Parse Android SDK Client.
+See [[this guide|Push-Notifications-Setup-for-Parse]] for more details about how to setup both the Parse open source version and the Parse Android SDK Client.

 ### Storing Files with Parse